KovnaTheCute/TevliarSetting/Tevliar Setting/One Shots/Demonic Infestation in Harma.md

-- Three parts to the quest
+- Two parts to the quest
 	- Part 1: Role Play to find the cult
 	- Part 2: Infiltrate and Slaughter of the cult (Potential Role play/Combat)
-	- Part 3: Optional, Hunting down the escaped demons/cultists

 # Part 1
 **The Beginning:** The Players find themselves inside one of the many taverns inside of the city of [[Harma]].
 As adventurers they have basic access to the city, the upper floors.
 They have received a request to seek out a suspected cult that is taking place somewhere within the city.
 Their goal is to discover where and to snuff it out.